 🔄 What Actually Needs to Shift

-The pre-approval rule isn’t the problem.
+The social media approval rule isn’t the problem.
 It’s the symptom.
 His girlfriend is running from abandonment anxiety—she needs reassurance that he’s not going anywhere.
 Sage is suffocating under control and losing his sense of self.

 Here are the questions that matter:

 - What was his relationship with autonomy before this arrangement?
-How did he make decisions independently?
+How did he ever make decisions independently?

 - When did he stop telling his girlfriend “no” and start assuming compliance was the path to peace?